 You can use a great book or idea for your valentine themed boxes.
 We have done several variations from year to year.
 I have done owls, robots, and even Love Monster.

-Check out our owl-themed boxes we did a few years ago that is pictured below.
+Check out our owl-themed boxes we did a few years ago that are pictured below.
 I got this idea from someone else at school, and I think they may have gotten the idea from Pinterest.
 I am stating that I don’t think the owl idea is my original idea but I don’t know whose idea it may be.

 How to Prep Boxes for Decorating